-Sectra launches its built-in reporting solution in the US--accelerates diagnostics for improved patient care
+SECTRA LAUNCHES ITS BUILT-IN REPORTING SOLUTION IN THE US--ACCELERATES DIAGNOSTICS FOR IMPROVED PATIENT CARE

 News provided bySectra

-LINKÖPING, Sweden, Nov.
-26, 2025 /PRNewswire/ -- International medical imaging IT and cybersecurity company Sectra (STO: SECT-B) is introducing its built-in reporting solution for medical imaging, Sectra Reporting, to the US market.
+SHELTON, Conn., Nov.
+26, 2025 /PRNewswire/ -- International medical imaging IT and cybersecurity company Sectra (STO: SECT B) is introducing its built-in reporting solution for medical imaging, Sectra Reporting, to the US market.
 By unifying image review and reporting together in the diagnostic workflow, radiologists can work in a single application and avoid switching between systems.
 This shortens turnaround times, reduces workload, and supports faster care delivery.

-Sectra Reporting is a native, built-in solution that streamlines diagnostic workflows by integrating directly with imaging data and measurements.
+Sectra Reporting is a part of Sectra's enterprise imaging solution and is a native, built-in solution that streamlines diagnostic workflows by integrating directly with imaging data and measurements.
 To free up time for the radiologist to focus on diagnostics rather than on documentation, the solution has AI capabilities such as automated impression generation and external AI results seamlessly integrated.
 At the same time, deep links to measurements, annotations, and lesion-tracking data allow radiologists to embed precise, actionable references in the report.

 Another vital part within reporting is to provide the radiologist with instant access to relevant image content.
 This reduces manual steps, minimizes dictation errors, and clarifies clinical results.
 Sectra's reporting solution also lowers cognitive load through automatic linking of prior exams and improves safety by preventing incorrect references.